m0n0x41d/m0n0x41d.github.io/src/content/blog/en/time-tracking-and-composure.md

 In this case, you can purposefully spend time on nonsense, so that later in the context of the week you can see how much goes there.
 Perhaps such a metric will help you stop doing this nonsense.

 In general, it's entirely your subjective matter to determine what is nonsense for you and what is everyday life/routine/rest.
-The topic of quality rest is a candidate for a separate article, subscribe! < INSERT LINK TO LINKS PAGE >
+The topic of quality rest is a candidate for a separate article, [subscribe](https://links.ivanzakutnii.com)!

 ## Practical implementation of the system